A HOUSE IN TOKYO TO LIVE,

 A house from 1924 nicely renovated in a Modern Japanese style, the rice store on the first floor fed the family who lived upstairs for several generations.

 Built right after the 1923 Kanto earthquake, it survived the WWII bombings.
 We found the house in a pretty good state.
-The renovation works are now ongoing and we will be open on the 1st of October, 2018.
+The renovation took just 2 months and we officially opened on the 1st of October, 2018.

 The walls have been reinforced and painted, we made a new wall to show art on the gallery and kept the old rice machines in place as a tribute to the owner's past hours of labour.